Morgan Burnett: 2017

 In Week 4, Burnett recorded a season-high nine combined tackles during a 35–14 victory over the Chicago Bears.
 He missed two consecutive games (Weeks 6–7) after sustaining a hamstring injury.
 On November 6, 2017, he made five combined tackles during a 30–17 loss to the Detroit Lions before leaving in the fourth quarter after sustaining a groin injury.
 The injury sidelined him for the next two games (Weeks 10–11).
 He returned in Week 12 and made a season-high nine solo tackles during a 31–28 loss at the Pittsburgh Steelers.
 He finished the season with 68 combined tackles (48 solo) and three pass deflections in 12 games and 12 starts.
 Pro Football Focus gave Burnett an overall grade of 77.2, which ranked 51st among all qualifying safeties in 2017.

 Pittsburgh Steelers

 On March 20, 2018, the Pittsburgh Steelers signed Burnett to a three-year, $14.35 million contract that includes a signing bonus of $4.25 million.

 On April 1, 2019, Burnett was released by the Steelers.

 Cleveland Browns

 On April 5, 2019, Burnett signed a two-year contract with the Cleveland Browns.

 In week 11 against the Pittsburgh Steelers, Burnett intercepted a pass thrown by former teammate Mason Rudolph before tearing his Achilles in the 21–7 win.
 After the game, Burnett was ruled out for the season.
 He finished the season starting eight games, recording 41 tackles, two passes defensed, an interception, and two sacks.
 On March 16, 2020, Burnett was released by the Browns.

-Burnett announced his retirement from professional football on March 29, 2021.
+After a year off, Burnett announced his retirement from professional football on March 29, 2021.
 He retired as a Green Bay Packer on August 30, 2022.